Honduran White Bat Profile

-It is unique to all bats in that it has a distinctive, completely white fur which occurs in only three of well over 1,300 species of bat.
+It is unique to all bats in that it has a distinctive, completely white fur which occurs in only six of well over 1,300 species of bat.
 They have a yellow leaf-shaped nose and ears, and a black membrane on their wings.

 Photo credit Geoff Galice.

 Honduran White Bat Facts Overview

 The Honduran white at is one of only two small species of bats that are frugivorous – meaning, it feeds on fruit.
 In fact, it prefers one single variety of fig and seeks fig trees that are close to their roosts.